JAY Project

 • Decision Making: Can't decide who goes first or what to eat?
 Let the dice decide fairly.

-* This service uses a computer algorithm to generate random numbers from 1 to 6.
+* This service uses crypto.getRandomValues to generate uniformly random integers from 1 to 6.